liuxin0824/BCV-LR-discrete/README.md

 | Video-norm Mean Score  | **0.78**   | 0.20  | 0.31  | 0.03     | 0.45  | 0.34 | | 1.00|

 In addition, we further conduct additional experiments in the Metaworld manipulation benchmark.
 Only 50k environmental steps are allowed for each Metaworld task, with remaining settings similar to that of DMControl.
 Results are shown in Table II.
 In this interaction-limited situation, BCV-LR can still derive effective manipulation skills from expert videos without accessing expert actions and rewards, which demonstrates its wider range of applications and potential for generalizing to real-world manipulation tasks.
-Furthermore, we would like to add a discussion about real-world tasks in the 'Limitation and Future Work' sections to make our paper more comprehensive.

 **Table II**
 |Metaworld-50k|BCV-LR|BCO|DrQv2|/|video|